Confocal microscopy: Starting 1985: Laser point scanners with beam scanning

 In the mid-1980s, William Bradshaw Amos and John Graham White and colleagues working at the Laboratory of Molecular Biology in Cambridge built the first confocal beam scanning microscope.
 The stage with the sample was not moving, instead the illumination spot was, allowing faster image acquisition: four images per second with 512 lines each.
-Hugely magnified intermediate images, due to a 1-2 meter long beam path, allowed the use of a conventional iris diaphragm as a ‘pinhole’, with diameters ~1 mm.
+Hugely magnified intermediate images, due to a 1–2 meter long beam path, allowed the use of a conventional iris diaphragm as a 'pinhole', with diameters ~1 mm.
 First micrographs were taken with long-term exposure on film before a digital camera was added.
 A further improvement allowed zooming into the preparation for the first time.
 Zeiss, Leitz and Cambridge Instruments had no interest in a commercial production.
 The Medical Research Council (MRC) finally sponsored development of a prototype.
 The design was acquired by Bio-Rad, amended with computer control and commercialized as 'MRC 500'.
 The successor MRC 600 was later the basis for the development of the first two-photon-fluorescent microscope developed 1990 at Cornell University.

 Developments at the KTH Royal Institute of Technology in Stockholm around the same time led to a commercial CLSM distributed by the Swedish company Sarastro.
 The venture was acquired in 1990 by Molecular Dynamics, but the CLSM was eventually discontinued.
 In Germany, Heidelberg Instruments, founded in 1984, developed a CLSM, which was initially meant for industrial applications rather than biology.
 This instrument was taken over in 1990 by Leica Lasertechnik.
 Zeiss already had a non-confocal flying-spot laser scanning microscope on the market which was upgraded to a confocal.
 A report from 1990, mentioned some manufacturers of confocals: Sarastro, Technical Instrument, Meridian Instruments, Bio-Rad, Leica, Tracor-Northern and Zeiss.

 In 1989, Fritz Karl Preikschat, with his son Ekhard Preikschat, invented the scanning laser diode microscope for particle-size analysis. and co-founded Lasentec to commercialize it.
 In 2001, Lasentec was acquired by Mettler Toledo.
 They are used mostly in the pharmaceutical industry to provide in-situ control of the crystallization process in large purification systems.

+2010s: Computational methods for removing the output pinhole

+In standard confocal instruments, the second or "output" pinhole is utilized to filter out the emitted or scattered light.
+Traditionally, this pinhole is a passive component that blocks light to filter the illumination optically.
+However, newer designs have tried to perform this filtering digitally.

+Recent approaches have replaced the passive pinhole with a compound detector element.
+Typically, after digital processing, this approach leads to better resolution and photon budget, as the resolution limit can approach that of an infinitely small pinhole.

+Other researchers have attempted to digitally refocus the light from a point excitation source using deep convolutional neural networks.